FraunhoferIOSB/FAAAST-Service/README.md

 <!--TO BE DISCUSSED -->
 ## Roadmap

-We will continously expand the features of the FA³ST environment.
-However, we highly welcome bug reports, feature requests, code contributions, and assistance with testing.
-Our next steps and implementations will be:
+FA³ST Service is currently in development and not yet released.
-- Introduce Exception Handling
+Next milestone is to publish a first beta release to Maven Central and DockerHub.
-- Test the FA³ST Service in production environments
+Some of the features we are working on include
-- Implement a file & database persistence in FA³ST Service
+- improve stability/robustness
-- Expand the functionality and configuration options in the MQTT/OPCUA AssetConnections in FA³ST Service
+- improve usability
-- Implement an AAS Registry called FA³ST Registry
+- implement a file & database persistence in FA³ST Service

 ## Contributing